MicrosoftDocs/power-platform/power-platform/solution-templates/hr/awards-and-recognition/use.md

 1. Select **Recognitions Received**.

-1. Review the nominations you've submitted in the past by selecting the **arrow** to the right of each choice.
-Use the search and filter capability to narrow down results if there are lots of records.
+1. Review the nominations you've received in the past by selecting the **arrow** to the right of each choice.
+Use the search and filter capability to narrow down results if there are a lot of records.

 > [!TIP]
 >